 Think about how many times you have been excited about making a change, accomplishing a goal, or creating a habit.
 Then a week or two later (or may a couple days later) you have either forgotten all about it.
 Or maybe even worse, you feel guilty because you remember it, but have done nothing to accomplish it?
 This post will show you how answering one question will guarantee that you achieve your goals.
 That question is: Why?

 The one and the only way to make things happen is to have a powerful answer to the question, “Why?”
 There are so many books and apps about behavior change and creating a habit.
 Sure, they may be useful aids to get to your goal, but if your “Why” is missing or weak I guarantee that you are not going to achieve your goals and dreams.

-Motivation is a topic that really interests me because it is the reason for all behavior and actions of living things.
+Motivation is the reason for all behavior and actions of living things.
 Motives are the ‘whys’ of behavior—the needs or wants that drive behavior and explain what we do.